Peter Attia, M.D. on Macronutrient Thresholds for Longevity and Performance, Cancer & More

 Oral Glucose Tolerance Test (OGTT)

 A test in which a person's glucose and sometimes insulin is tested before and at multiple intervals after having consumed a measurement of glucose.
 Depending on the protocol, blood may be drawn for up to 6 hours afterward.

 A result of oxidative metabolism, which causes damage to DNA, lipids, proteins, mitochondria, and the cell.
-Mitochondria cause oxidative stress through the process of oxidative phosphorylation (the generation of energy), and it can also result from the generation of hypochlorite during immune activation.
+Oxidative stress occurs through the process of oxidative phosphorylation (the generation of energy) in mitochondria.
+It can also result from the generation of hypochlorite during immune activation.

-Also known as TP53, this gene homolog is crucial in multicellular organisms, where it prevents cancer formation, thus, functions as a tumor suppressor.
+Also known as TP53, this gene homolog is crucial in multicellular organisms, where it prevents cancer formation, thereby functioning as a tumor suppressor.
 As such, p53 has been described as "the guardian of the genome" because of its role in conserving stability by preventing genome mutation.
-Hence TP53 is classified as a tumor suppressor gene.
+Hence, TP53 is classified as a tumor suppressor gene.